 And let's not forget we're talking about a 39-year-old reliever here.
-The circus leaves town for everyone eventually.
+The circus leaves town for every eventually.
 Nathan already has four blown saves this year (last night was merely a loss) after blowing just three last season.

 Ausmus tried to put a positive spin on his struggling closer after the game, standard operating procedure.
 It's a boilerplate quote.
 “Joe’s been very good for a very long time, and I expect him to be very good for the Tigers," Ausmus told the Detroit News.
 "And he expects himself to be very good.
 But even the best have rough times.”

 Maybe Nathan will get it figured out, but in the saves chase, we have to consider the next man up, just in case.
 Joba Chamberlain, come on down.
 The rejuvenated Tiger has been rock-solid as the team's main set-up guy: 2.59 ERA, 1.19 WHIP.
 He's piling up the strikeouts (29 in 24.1 innings) and his control has been sharp (six unintentional walks).
-He's also kept the ball in the park, something he never did all that well in New York.
+He's also kept the ball in the park, sometime he never did all that well in New York.